 Review the charter company's operating certificate, safety record, and insurance policies.
 Be sure to ask for references.
 When you get them, be sure and call to ask about the experience the traveler had with the company.
 Was their adequate space for their pet?
 Was the flight on time?
 Was the crew helpful and friendly?
 What are their methods to safeguard your pet?

 Find more information on private jet airline charters, both within the United States and worldwide.
-PLEASE NOTE that not all of these airlines are pet friendly.
-You will need to confirm that with individual charter companies.

 A bit of extra effort on your part can pay off in a big way when it comes to the safety and comfort of you and your pet.
 Consider a pet friendly private plane for less-stress travel.